 The laparoscopic Roux-en-Y gastric bypass (LRYGB) is the second most common bariatric (weight reduction) procedure, but also the gold standard to which all others are compared, and it accounts for about 70% of all bariatric surgeries performed worldwide (Griffith, Birch, Sharma, & Karmali, 2012).

 Postoperative complications following LRYGB can be broadly grouped into early and late complications.
 By definition, early complications occur within the immediate perioperative period — the first two weeks post-LRYGB.
-Late complications arise after the second postoperative week (Griffith, Birch, Sharma, & Karmali, 2012).
-Early complications that are specific to the surgical procedure are as follows:
+New complications arise after the second postoperative week (Griffith, Birch, Sharma, & Karmali, 2012).
+Early difficulties that are specific to the surgical procedure are as follows:

 Anastomotic or Staple Line Leaks

 Anastomotic or staple line leaks are the most dreaded and potentially devastating complication of this surgical procedure (Griffith, Birch, Sharma, & Karmali, 2012).
 Gonzalez et al. found a 2.1% incidence of anastomotic leak in 3,018 consecutive patients who underwent Roux-en-Y gastric bypass in 4 tertiary referral centers (Gonzalez et al., 2007).
 Anastomotic leaks occur most frequently at the gastrojejunal anastomosis (the site of joining the stomach and the jejunum) (Griffith, Birch, Sharma, & Karmali, 2012).